This Easy Salmon Collar Recipe comes together so quickly!

 Enjoy warm, and pair with any veggies and rice.

-TOP TIPS FOR THIS RECIPE
+TOP TIPS FOR COOKING COLLARS

 - Broil on the second or third level.
 This ensures that the collars are properly cooked.
 You can also measure doneness with a thermostat.
 Check to make sure they’re at least 140F before removing them from the oven.
 When you’re checking the temp, be sure to watch for bones, and pick a part of the collar where there’s the most meat to measure effectively.